 UK to ramp up Russian sanctions over ‘aggression’

-London announced the impending expansion of its anti-Russian sanctions on Monday.
-The move comes in response to Russia’s alleged “aggression against Ukraine,” the Foreign Office said in a statement.
+The UK has announced the impending expansion of its anti-Russian sanctions.
+Monday evening's move comes in response to Moscow’s alleged “aggression against Ukraine,” the Foreign Office said in a statement.

 “Until now, the UK has only been able to sanction those linked to the destabilisation of Ukraine.
 The new approach will mean a much broader range of individuals and businesses can be sanctioned due to their significance to the Kremlin,” the statement reads.

-NEWS: The United Kingdom 🇬🇧 is ramping up our sanctions regime against Russia due to its aggression against Ukraine 🇺🇦.The only way forward is for Russia to de-escalate and engage in meaningful talks with the international community.— Foreign, Commonwealth & Development Office (@FCDOGovUK) January 31, 2022

-While no new sanctions were actually imposed on Monday, the move means the expanded sanctioning powers “will be ready if necessary to hit the Russian state and its strategic interests where it really hurts,” the Foreign Office explained.
+While no new penalties were actually imposed on Monday, the move means the expanded powers “will be ready, if necessary, to hit the Russian state and its strategic interests where it really hurts,” the Foreign Office explained.